 It really depends on what type of cat you are looking to foster and how involved you are in trying to find them a home.
-We do require a minimum commitment of 2-4 weeks to foster any cat though, since our feline friends do not handle frequent environment changes well.
+Our hope is that you will foster the kitty until adoption as that is what is best for the cat since our feline friends do not handle frequent environmental changes well.
+We definitely have shorter-term opportunities which we would be happy to discuss with you though!
 Young, healthy cats and kittens whose fosters submit photos and bios for the APA! website and take them to adoption events are usually adopted pretty quickly.
-Older cats or ones with medical issues can take a bit longer to find their purr-fect forever home.
+Older cats or ones with medical issues can take a bit longer to find their purr-fect forever home

 Yes, all APA! cats and kittens are tested for FeLV at intake.
 Cats who test positive for FeLV are separated from those that test negative.
 Only foster homes with either no other cats or resident FeLV+ cats are able to foster FeLV+ cats or kittens.